I’ve been fired. Should I Speak with an Employment Lawyer?achkarlaw-admin

-When an employee is terminated an employer may disclose a reason for their decision.
-Based upon this disclosure, and the available facts, an employee’s termination may be classified under one or more of the following:
+When an employee is let go, the employer might provide a reason for the decision.
+Based on this reason and the facts available, the termination falls into one or more categories:

-A terminated employee may make a claim for all of the above, except when they are terminated with just cause.
-An employee that is terminated with just cause is not entitled to a reasonable notice period.
+A terminated employee can file a claim for any of these, except when terminated with just cause.
+If an employee is terminated with just cause, they are not entitled to a notice period.